 - Providing borrowers with educational resources to better understand their loans and repayment options

 - Providing student loan forgiveness options (FedLoan Servicing is the servicer dedicated to forgiveness programs)

 - Providing customer service support to borrowers

-- Issuing a Form 1098-E tax form that you need to deduct student loan interest from your taxes
+- Issuing the Form 1098-E tax form that you need to deduct student loan interest from your taxes

-If you have multiple loans, it is also possible your loans will be assigned to multiple servicers.
-This means dealing with two different companies, or more, when setting up repayment plans or trying to take advantage of programs like Public Service Loan Forgiveness.
+If you have multiple loans, they may be assigned to different servicers.
+This means dealing with two (or more) different companies when setting up repayment plans or trying to take advantage of programs like Public Service Loan Forgiveness.

-In some cases, the Department of Education might also transfer your student loan from one loan servicing company to a different student loan servicer.
-You will still owe the Department of Education the same amount of money as you did before the transfer of the loan, but a different servicer will be responsible for helping to facilitate your loan repayment process.
+In some cases, the Department of Education might also transfer your student loan from one loan servicing company to another one.
+You’ll still owe the Department of Education the same amount of money as you did before the transfer of the loan, but a different servicer will be responsible for helping to facilitate your loan repayment process.

 If the Department of Education transfers your loan to a new servicer, the assigned servicer who’s taking over the administration of your loan will typically notify you of the change via mail or letter.

 Once your student loans are added to the system of the new servicer, you’ll then receive a full welcome packet that includes information about the transition to the new servicer and details about any steps you need to take, such as signing up for an online account with the new servicer.